michaelswells/manning-stability-and-logging-lp/README.md

-# making-the-service-more-robust-and-production-ready-lp-author
+# stability-and-logging-lp-author
-Repository for liveProject: Making the service more robust and production ready
+Repository for liveProject: Stability and Logging